kennysmithed/origins24/origins_tutorial_wk5.md

 Questions:
 - What are the papers about?
 What did they do?
 What did they find?
-- What are the crucial differences between the "multigenerational progression" and "isolated colony" experiments in the 2009 paper, and the self-tutoring experiment in the 2017 paper?
+- What are the crucial differences between the "recursive tutoring" and "isolated colony" experiments in the 2009 paper, and the self-tutoring experiment in the 2017 paper?
 - If you can imagine running similar experiments with humans, what do you think would happen?
 How different would the methods have to be to show interesting results?
 This question is intended to be about the factors you think are crucial in understanding human language transmission, rather than the ethical issues!
 - What aspect of their findings strikes you as most interesting or surprising from the perspective of someone interested in human language?
 Or if you think these results aren't relevant to understanding human language, why not?